Bell OH-58 Kiowa: OH-58D

 The OH-58D (Bell Model 406) was the result of the Army Helicopter Improvement Program (AHIP).
 An upgraded transmission and engine gave extra power, needed for nap-of-the-earth flight profiles, and a four-bladed main rotor made it quieter than the two-bladed OH-58C.
 The OH-58D introduced the distinctive Mast-Mounted Sight (MMS) above the main rotor, and a mixed glass cockpit with traditional instruments as "standby" for emergencies.

-The Bell 406CS "Combat Scout" was based on the OH-58D (sometimes referred to as the MH-58D).
+The Bell 406CS "Combat Scout" was based on the OH-58D, sometimes referred to as the MH-58D.
 Fifteen aircraft were sold to Saudi Arabia.
 A roof-mounted Saab HeliTOW sight system was opted for in place of the MMS.
-The 406CS also had detachable weapon hardpoints on each side.
+The 406CS had detachable weapon hardpoints on each side.